port-labs/port-docs/docs/exporters/bitbucket-exporter/exporting-all-repositories.md

 </details>

-You have to place the `port-app-config.yml` in the repository's root folder.
+Place the `port-app-config.yml` in the repository's root folder.

 <details>